qgustavor/signed-service-workers/README.md

 **Warning!** Currently it's just an experiment.
 Using it on prodution can lock-in your application and/or scare out your users.

-## Objectives:
+## Objective:

-* Improve Service Worker security inspired on [browser extensions](https://developer.chrome.com/extensions/packaging) and [apps](https://developer.android.com/tools/publishing/app-signing.html);
-* Protect returning visitors from attacks like "server/domain credentials got stolen but code private keys are still safe" *;
+Improve Service Worker security inspired on [browser extensions](https://developer.chrome.com/extensions/packaging) and [apps](https://developer.android.com/tools/publishing/app-signing.html), protecting returning visitors from attacks where server or domain credentials got stolen but code private keys are still safe.
-* Protect visitors from simple MITM attacks*;

-(* work better if the loaded worker generates the responses and/or checks hashes/signatures from loaded content).
+In the case where the loaded worker generates auditable pages and checks hashes/signatures from loaded content it's intended to be almost safe as an extension based application.
+As it will work based only on standards it will not require any specific browser (just one which implemented those standards) and will not need to follow rules or guidelines from any store.

 ## How to use: